Worms Cathedral

 Nearby Attractions

-Jewish Cemetery: One of the oldest Jewish cemeteries in Europe, this site holds graves dating back to the 11th century and provides a poignant connection to the Jewish history of Worms.
+2. Jewish Cemetery: One of the oldest Jewish cemeteries in Europe, this site provides insight into the rich Jewish heritage of Worms and is a place of reflection.

 Insider Tips